navibyte/geospatial/dart/geobase/README.md

   LineString.parseCoords('[30,10,5.5],[10,30,5.5],[40,40,5.5]'); // 3D
 ```

-GeoJSON and WKB formats are supported as input and output (WKT only output):
+GeoJSON, WKT and WKB formats are supported as input and output:

 ```dart
   // Parse a geometry from GeoJSON text.